aazaff/startLearn.R/expertConcepts.md

 ## Common sampling distributions

-**Continuous** data presents more problems thsn just how to visualize it.
+**Continuous** data presents more problems than just how to visualize it.
 How can we randomly sample a continuous distribution?
 Up until now we've been making a **vector** and sampling from that vector.

 ````R
 # Set the seed so we all get the same "random" answer